 But things changed in a hurry starting in round six.
-Heavy body shots slowed McCrory down and suddenly it was Jones who took charge and put the American on the run.
+Heavy body shots slowed McCrory down and suddenly it was Jones who was taking charge and putting the Detroit fighter on the run.
 By round eight McCrory was in full survival mode, skittering about the ring and doing all he could to avoid further exchanges or anymore of Colin’s painful body blows.
 What early on had looked to be McCrory’s fight to lose was now anything but.

 Things only got rougher for “The Ice Man” in round nine.
 More body punches got home, forcing McCrory to lower his guard and at the end of the round Jones landed a series of power shots to the head.
 In the tenth a desperate McCrory found himself on the ropes and hanging on to Jones to slow down the Welshman’s attack.
 Briefly it appeared Milton might not survive the fury of Colin’s onslaught, but not a moment too soon he sucked it up and got on his bicycle again and started snapping that long left.